Icelandic summer is calling you for an adventure. | Check this out!

 Dating Icelandic Women

-The need to be independent is somehow deeply encrypted into the Icelandic women’s psyche and persona.
-Maybe it is formed the Viking Age or maybe it is from the time that their men were all out at sea and they needed to take control, but no matter the reason it is still, today, very present.
-So my advice to you, a person who is looking to date an Icelandic woman; “Be equal, be friendly, make them laugh and don’t try to push anything”.
+The need to be independent is deeply encrypted into the Icelandic women’s psyche and persona.
+Maybe it was formed during the Viking Age, or maybe it is from the time that their men were all out at sea and they needed to take control, but no matter the reason, it is still, today, very present.
+So my advice to you, a person looking to date an Icelandic woman, is, “Be equal, be friendly, make them laugh, and don’t try to push anything.”

 More about Dating in Iceland.

-Quite frankly, I am not really sure where to stubborn tale originated but it is in all senses not true.
-There is no shortage of men in Iceland and there is no need to pay anyone to marry.
-Our social affairs are well in order and no need for the government to step in.
-So, for once and for all: The Icelandic government is not under any circumstances paying men to marry women!
+I am not sure where the stubborn tale originated, but it is, in all senses, not true.
+There is no shortage of men in Iceland, and no need to pay anyone to marry.
+Our social affairs are well in order, and no need for the government to step in.
+So, for once and for all, The Icelandic government is not under any circumstances paying men to marry women!

 • Yrsa Sigurdardottir – Author